pgebal/pgebal.github.io/_posts/articles/2016-03-16-post-json-with-akka-http.markdown

 ---

 As a newcomer to akka HTTP it took me a while to figure out how to make a post request with json body using request-level akka HTTP client-side API.
-I wrote this article, so you don't have to go the same path that I went.
+I wrote this article, so you don't have to go the same way that I went.
 {: .text-justify}

-Imagine you start apps using a service that provides a REST API over HTTP.
+Imagine that you start apps using a service that provides a REST API over HTTP.
 You do it by posting jsons on /apps resource.
 Example json:
 {: .text-justify}
 {% highlight json %}